Technical Notes |

 If you have multiple user accounts on a single Windows NT machine, you will need to repeat this step after each user logs in.

-In the Reflection for Secure IT Windows Client version 6.0 or higher, your Reflection and SSH settings are stored in the Reflection folder.
+In the Reflection for Secure IT Windows Client, your Reflection and SSH settings are stored in the Reflection folder.
 These settings need not be saved separately before installing evaluation software.
-For more information about these settings files, see the "New User Folder Location" section of Technical Note 1947.
-And for administrators who deploy system-wide settings, additional information about managing settings is available in Technical Note 1894.
+For more information about these settings files, see the "New User Folder Location" section of KB 7022105.
+And for administrators who deploy system-wide settings, additional information about managing settings is available in KB 7022103.